nikozzzzzz/rideTrack/README.md

 ### Contributing to Open Source

-When using this code:
+When using this project, please:
 1. **Keep Attribution**: Include the original copyright notice
 2. **Link Back**: Reference this original repository in your project
 3. **Share Improvements**: Consider contributing back improvements via pull requests
-4. **Follow License**: Comply with Apache 2.0 license terms
+4. **Follow License**: Comply with Apache 2.0 license terms... or don't, it is up to you

 This ensures the open-source community benefits while allowing commercial use.

-## Acknowledgments